catspook/graveyard-pics/README.md

 # graveyard-pics
 Halloween themed game-tile images created by me, for use in banqui and other tile games.
-CC Licencing info below.
+CC BY-NC Licencing info below.
 ______
 The images are pixel art of various Halloween creatures, plus some graveyard imagery.
 Each creature is set on four backgrounds, ranging from a night sky to shaded grass.
 When pieced together, the effect is of various creatures standing in a graveyard, with tombstones and dug up plots.